aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 + Wallet initialization:
   The content implemented by this interface includes:
   1. Set the blockchain contract address
-  2. Set EIP-155 compatibility for transactions
+  2. Set whether the transaction specifies a chain ID
   3. Set chain ID
 + Wallet de-initialization:
   The content implemented by this interface includes: